-Throw a scarf around your head and start putting together your best costume for the day, because a new documentary will be taking us all back to Grey Gardens.
+Throw a scarf around your head and start putting together your best costume for the day!
+A new documentary took us all back to Grey Gardens last year.
 Albert & David Maysles’ beloved 1975 tragicomic documentary focused on the eccentric lives of mother and daughter Little & Big Edie Beale.
 It was also partly inspired by a 1972 project initiated by artist Peter Beard and Lee Radziwill (sister of Jackie Kennedy and cousin of the Beales).
-And now fans can finally enjoy the precursor to Grey Gardens in the documentary That Summer, which has just released its first trailer.

 That no doubt gave you a severe urge to rewatch Grey Gardens for the hundredth time and we honestly don’t blame you.
-Let’s get ready for That Summer by looking back at all the times Grey Gardens was everything.
+Let’s look back at all the times Grey Gardens was everything.

 The best costume for the day